Babe RUTH (1895-1948)

 The next victory of the Yankees in the World Series was in 1927.
 It was also a sporting feat : they had won all four games against the Pittsburgh Pirates.
 That year as a whole was exceptional for Babe Ruth who scored 60 home runs in this single season, a record in the MLB competitions.

 The Yankees have now joined the new tradition.
-The World Series ring in 14K yellow gold presented to Babe Ruth in 1927 is listed as lot 1 in the online sale organized by Lelands closing on June 30.
+The World Series ring in 14K yellow gold presented to Babe Ruth in 1927 was sold for $ 2.1M by Lelands closing on June 30, 2017, lot 1.
 A slight chip to the diamond is announced.
-Here is the link to Lelands.com.

 The price of a ring at auction depends on the prestige of the sporting achievement that has been rewarded.
 When the basketball player 'Dr J' Erving sold his collection in November 2011 by SCP Auctions, his 1974 ABA championship ring was sold for $ 460K while the best of his other rings did not reach $ 250K.